vixues/vixues.github.io/about.md

 title: About us
 permalink: /about/
 ---
-Geo-fO2 is developed and maintained by Cheng Yuanqi and Li Weikai.
+Geo-fO2 is developed and maintained by [Li Weikai]() and Cheng Yuanqi.

 #### __Acknowledgements__